-Click the <No> button (do not restore data) except for special situations such as controller replacement.
+Click the <No> button (do not restore data) except for special situations such as Controller replacement.

-When restoring the backup which includes the data of the robot configured to the Drive Unit, be sure to restore the data while the Drive Unit is connected and turned on.
+NOTE When restoring the backup which includes the data of the robot configured to the Drive Unit, be sure to restore the data while the Drive Unit is connected and turned ON.

-When restoring the backup including unsupported robot information to the target controller, an error occurs.
+NOTE When restoring the backup including unsupported robot information to the target Controller, an error occurs.

-Firmware Update
+5. Firmware Update